slingr-stack/pandadoc-endpoint/README.md

 At the moment this endpoint was created shared keys was only available for the webhooks integrations in the main PandaDoc application and wasn't available for webhooks defined in applications created by external developers.
-So if you don't want users to setup the webhooks integrations by themselves, you should leave this field empty and be aware that there won't be validations on incoming webhooks.
+So if you don't want users to set up the webhooks integrations by themselves, you should leave this field empty and be aware that there won't be validations on incoming webhooks.

 ### Webhook URL